scalabli/yadig/docs/quickstart.rst

 Quickstart
 ==========

 Eager to get started?
-This page gives a good introduction to Flask.
+This page gives a good introduction to Citus.
-Follow :doc:`installation` to set up a project and install Flask first.
+Follow :doc:`installation` to set up a project and install Citus first.

 A Minimal Application
 ---------------------

-A minimal Flask application looks something like this:
+A minimal Citus application looks something like this:

 .. code-block:: python

-    from flask import Flask
+    from Citus import Citus

-    app = Flask(__name__)
+    app = Citus(__name__)

     @app.route("/")
     def hello_world():